instamatic-dev/instamatic/instamatic/config/scripts/readme.md

 `ctrl.run_script("hello_world.py")`

-Instamatic will always look first check if the path exists, and if it cannot find it, it will run it from the scripts directory (in the config directory listed when `instamatic` is launched).
+Instamatic will always look first check if the path exists locally.
+If it cannot find it, it will run it from the scripts directory (`instamatic -l scripts`).